The fundamental theorem of finite fields: a proof from first principles: Constructing finite fields

 Using this collection of elements, the $+/\cdot$ tables are then obtained by performing polynomial addition and multiplication, reducing coefficients modulo $2$, and then performing polynomial long division by $z^2 + z + 1$; see Figure~\ref{f:quotientoptables}.
-Note that in order for this quotient ring to be a field, it is imperative that $z^2 + z + 1$ is irreducible (in fact, it is the only degree-2 irreducible polynomial in $\ZZ_2[z]$).
+Note that in order for this quotient ring to be a field, it is imperative that $z^2 + z + 1$ is irreducible.
+(In fact, it is the only degree-2 irreducible polynomial in $\ZZ_2[z]$.)
+To verify $z^2 + z + 1$ is indeed irreducible, note that any reducible degree 2 polynomial has a degree-1 factor, and therefore has a root by the Root Theorem.
+However, neither element of $\ZZ_2$ is a root of $z^2 + z + 1$, so it must be irreducible.

 As a final example, we construct the finite field of $8$ elements, $\FF_8$ (a similar illustration of the construction of $\FF_9$ can be found in~\cite{biggs}).
-Proceeding as above, we wish to use polynomial quotient rings to write $\FF_8$ in the form $\ZZ_2[z]/\<f(z)\>$, where $f(z)$ is an irreducible polynomial of degree $3$.
-By the Root Theorem, any reducible degree-3 polynomial has a root, so by inspection of all $2^3 = 8$ polynomials of degree $3$ in $\ZZ_2[z]$, we see that only two that are irreducible, namely $z^3 + z + 1$ and $z^3 + z^2 + 1$.
+Proceeding as above, we wish to use polynomial quotient rings to write $\FF_8$ in the form $\ZZ_2[z]/\langle f(z) \rangle$, where $f$ is an irreducible polynomial of degree $3$.
+By the Root Theorem, any reducible degree-3 polynomial has a root, so by inspection of all $2^3 = 8$ polynomials of degree $3$ in $\ZZ_2[z]$, we see that only two are irreducible, namely $z^3 + z + 1$ and $z^3 + z^2 + 1$.
 Let

 Although the two quotient rings above are both fields with $8$ elements, their multiplication ``rules'' appear different, in that in $\FF_8$ we reduce terms of degree $3$ and higher using the equality $\ol{z^3 + z + 1} = \ol 0$, while in $\FF_8'$ we reduce using $\ol{w^3 + w^2 + 1} = \ol 0$.
-For~example, despite the visual similarity, the left hand side products
+For~example, despite the visual similarity, the left-hand side products

 yield visually distinct results.
 That said, $\FF_8$ and $\FF_8'$ are isomorphic by the FTFF, and we give an explicit isomorphism in Section~\ref{sec:mainproof}.